browserengineering/book/book/forms.md

 Exercises
 =========

--   Add support for check boxes.
-Check boxes are also represented by `<input>` elements, but specifically those `<input>` elements with the `type` attribute set to `checkbox`.
+-   Add check boxes.
+In HTML, check boxes `<input>` elements with the `type` attribute set to `checkbox`.
 The check box is checked if it has the `checked` attribute set, and unchecked otherwise.
     Submitting check boxes in a form is a little tricky, though.
 A check box named `foo` only appears in the form encoding if it is checked.
 Its key is its identifier and its value is the empty string.

 -   Forms can be submitted via GET requests as well as POST requests.
-In the GET case, the form-encoded data is pasted onto the end of the URL, separated from the path by a question mark, like `/search?q=hi`.
-GET form submissions have no body.
+    In GET requests, the form-encoded data is pasted onto the end of the URL, separated from the path by a question mark, like `/search?q=hi`; GET form submissions have no body.
 Implement GET form submissions.

--   One reason to separate GET and POST requests is that GET requests are supposed to be *idempotent*, or read-only in simpler terms, while POST requests are assumed to change the web server state.
-That means that going \"back\" to a GET request (making the request again) is safe, while going \"back\" to a POST request is a bad idea.
+-   One reason to separate GET and POST requests is that GET requests are supposed to be *idempotent* (read-only, basically) while POST requests are assumed to change the web server state.
+That means that going "back" to a GET request (making the request again) is safe, while going "back" to a POST request is a bad idea.
 Change the browser history to record what method was used to access each URL, and the POST body if one was used.
-When you go back to a POST-ed URL, ask the user if they are sure on the command line, and if they are sure submit a new POST request with the same body.
+When you go back to a POST-ed URL, ask the user if they want to resubmit the form.
+Don't go back if they say no; if they say yes, submit a POST request with the same body as before.

 -   Right now our web server is a simple guest book.
 Extend it into a simple message board by adding support for topics.
 Each URL should correspond to a topic, and each topic should have its own list of messages.
-So, for example, `http://localhost:8000/cooking` should be a page of posts (about cooking) and comments submitted through the form on that page should only show up when you go to `/cooking`, not when you go to `/cars`.
+So, for example, `/cooking` should be a page of posts (about cooking) and comments submitted through the form on that page should only show up when you go to `/cooking`, not when you go to `/cars`.

--   **Hard**: Inputting text on the command line is supremely ugly.
+-   Implement proper GUI text entry.
+When the user clicks on an input area, store the input element to a new `Browser.focus` field.
-    Replace it with proper GUI text entry.
-To do so, you\'ll need to bind the `<Key>` event in Tkinter to an event handler which uses the event\'s `char` field to extract the character you just typed.
+    Clicks elsewhere should clear that field.
+Next, bind the `<Key>` event in Tkinter and use the event's `char` field in the event handler to determine the character the user typed.
+Add that character the value of the element in `Browser.focus`.
+If there's no focused element, don't do anything.[^4]

-    Usually those characters shouldn\'t do anything, but when you click in an input area you should update a new `Browser.focus` field to point to that element.
-When that field is set, typing a character should append it to that input area\'s text.
-Clicking outside an input area should unset `focus`.
-Feel free to implement more features (like changing the input area\'s border color when it is focused, or adding support for `<Backspace>`).
-Just don\'t get carried away...[^4]
+[^4]: You can implement more features if you'd like, but it quickly

-[^4]: Backspace: doable; arrow keys: hard; selection: crazy!
+    gets difficult.
+Backspace: doable; arrow keys: hard; selection: crazy!